jaksik/limitless-wake/src/pages/resources/faq.md

 title: Frequently Asked Questions
 faq:
   - answer: >-
-      No, only lessons.
-But we can help you book a boat rental and lesson package through our affiliates.
+      Yes, we charter for those looking specifically to do wakeboard and wakesurf.
+If you are planning a bachelor/bachelorette party this is not the service for you.
     question: Does Limitless provide a boat?
   - answer: >-
       Lessons are 1 hour minimum of in water time.
-There is no saving 20 minutes.
-You pay for the hour.
-We suggest filling the hour with up to 3 different riders as most folks do begin to get tired after 20 minutes of wakesurfing or wakeboarding.
+We suggest filling the hour with 2 riders.
     question: How long is a lesson?.
   - answer: >-
       If you are new to watersports, proper instruction can make or break the